This tutorial is a joint product of the Statnet Development Team:

 match, mget, order, paste, pmax, pmax.int, pmin, pmin.int,

-Position, rank, rbind, Reduce, rownames, sapply, setdiff, sort,
+Position, rank, rbind, Reduce, rownames, sapply, setdiff, table,

 Package graph is implemented using S4 class system (see e.g. the part “Object oriented programming” of Wickham (2019), especially chapter 15 on the S4 system).
 The two main classes of objects are: